algobulls/algobulls_help_site/docs/index.md

 ### i. **Sign Up using Google**

-Register with AlgoBulls in less than a minute using the Login with Google option.
+Register with AlgoBulls in less than a minute using the Login with a Google option.

 ![Google Signup](member/imgs/google_whatsapp.png)

 ### ii. **Sign Up using WhatsApp**

 You can also register with AlgoBulls using WhatsApp.
-Follow these simple steps:
+Follow these steps:

 **Step 1:** Click on the WhatsApp icon.